cttynul/edge-adblock/README.md

-Edge Telemetry&Ads Block
+Edge Adblock
 ======
 ###Introduction
-Edge Telemetry&Ads Block makes the internet not suck.
+Edge Adblock makes the internet not suck.
 It provides blocking malicious and ads website.
 Now it blocks **Windows 10 Telemetry**!

 Hosts file used in this script is provided by [**Dan Pollock**](http://someonewhocares.org).